Main menu

 (C) Domestic Violence Protection Orders issued pursuant to Idaho Code Section 39-6306;

-(F) any order, judgment or decree by a magistrate in a special proceeding for which an appeal is provided by statute.
+(F) any order, judgment or decree by a magistrate judge in a special proceeding for which an appeal is provided by statute.

 (b) Time for Filing an Appeal or Cross Appeal.